YuriNiella/Moonlight-index/README.md

 ## 1. Overview

 The moon influences the movement patterns of marine animals and, therefore, fishing activity in a variety of ways.
-It's major effects are upon **tide levels** and **environmental light** during night-time periods.
+Its major effects are upon **tide levels** and **environmental light** during night-time periods.
 Here we provide a standardized way for fishery researchers to obtain different moon measurements in fine-scale for statistical analysis of catch-and-effort data.

 Fishing sets during exclusively daytime (including **dawn** and **dusk** periods) are automatically identified, and only sets that fished during trully night-time periods (**pre-dawn** or **after-dusk**) for some time are considered for analysis.

 These variables can be then used to calculate the **fine-scale moonlight index** during gear deployment.
-This approach takes into account the ladscape properties, in which for the moon light to have any expected effect, it's maximum angle in the sky during a fishing set has to enable it to transpass the height of the nearest mountain:
+This approach takes into account the ladscape properties, in which for the moon light to have any expected effect, its maximum angle in the sky during a fishing set has to enable it to transpass the height of the nearest mountain:

 <img src="README/Image1.png" width="900"  />